While decluttering your home, have you recently discovered a stash of VHS tapes collecting dust in your attic or in your

 Can You Still Sell VHS Tapes?
 Is There a Market for Your VHS Tapes?

-Before you sell VHS tapes on your next garage sale, it’s best to take stock of what you have, learn about their potential value, and where you can find a buyer interested in them.
+Before you sell VHS tapes on your next garage sale, it’s best to take stock of what you have, learn about their potential value, and where you can find buyers interested in them.

-1. Rare or Old Movies (aka If You Don’t Know the Movie Title, It’s Probably Worth Something
+1. Rare or Old Movies (aka If You Don’t Know the Movie Title, It’s Probably Worth Something)

 Mass-produced VHS movies dating back to the 80s usually don’t cost anything more than a few dollars.

-It doesn’t matter how popular the movie is (example: Back to the Future series) since these titles are often released in a massive scale.
+It doesn’t matter how popular the movie is since these titles are often released on a massive scale.
 And when there are copies everywhere, the demand is very low as well.

-So if you found a VHS tape of a movie you don’t know, put it aside and research what you can about it later.
+So if you have a VHS tape of a movie you don’t know, put it aside and research what you can about it later.
 If it’s a limited release or a movie that’s older, it might be valuable.

 2. Watch out for Documentaries, Live Concerts, and Seasonal Releases

-Sometimes you find VHS tapes of documentaries (which are kind of rare), live performances of popular musicians, or a TV show’s special Christmas edition.
+You may find VHS tapes of documentaries (which are kind of rare), live performances of popular musicians, or a TV show’s special Christmas edition.

-These types of VHS tapes are exceptions of the first rule.
+These types of VHS tapes are exceptions to the first rule.

 3. VHS Tapes of Banned Movies

-There’s no way to know if a VHS title is banned or not, except to make a Google search or check this list.
+There’s no way to know if a VHS title is banned or not, except to make a Google search or to check this list.

 VHS Value Guide: How to Separate Valuable VHS Tapes from Junk

 Disney special edition films are reportedly valuable VHS tapes.
 Here are just several examples you might see online: